Three wise monkeys: Cultural influences

 Mahatma Gandhi's main exception to his lifestyle of non-possession was a small statue of the three monkeys – Bapu, Ketan and Bandar – which was gifted to him by Nichidatsu Fujii.
 Today, a larger representation of the three monkeys is prominently displayed at the Sabarmati Ashram in Ahmedabad, Gujarat, where Gandhi lived from 1915 to 1930 and from where he departed on his famous salt march.
 Gandhi's statue also inspired a 2008 artwork by Subodh Gupta, Gandhi's Three Monkeys.

+There is a sculpture depicting an "Embrace No Evil" variation of this maxim in Cincinnati, Ohio.

-The three monkeys are depicted in the trial scene in the 1968 film Planet of the Apes.
+The 1968 film Planet of the Apes depicts the three monkeys in the trial scene.
 In an example of semiotics, the judges mimic the "see no evil, hear no evil, speak no evil" monkeys.

-In a spoof of this saying, Bob Dole quipped about a meeting of former US Presidents: "Carter, Ford and Nixon: see no evil, hear no evil and evil."
+In a spoof of this saying, Bob Dole quipped about a meeting of former US presidents: "Carter, Ford and Nixon: see no evil, hear no evil and evil."

 The maxim inspired an award-winning 2008 Turkish film by director Nuri Bilge Ceylan called Three Monkeys (Üç Maymun).